rspamd/rspamd.com/doc/tutorials/writing_tests.md

 * Some configuration that lives in `test/functional/configs`
 * Messages to scan in `test/functional/messages`

 In many cases you'd also need to have some specific Lua code that should be placed in `test/functional/lua`.
-For complicated setups, e.g. if you need some fake or real external service, you could need to write some python code that should be placed to `test/functional/lib` and, for fake services, in `test/functional/util`.
+For complicated setups, e.g. if you need some fake or real external service, you could need to write some Python code that should be placed to `test/functional/lib` and, for fake services, in `test/functional/util`.

 You could find plenty of examples about how to run those fake servers in the existing tests.